dotnet/runtime/docs/workflow/building/coreclr/README.md

 * A NuGet package, _Microsoft.Dotnet.CoreCLR_, will be created under `artifacts\bin\coreclr\<OS>.<arch>.<configuration>\.nuget` folder.
 * Test binaries (if built) will be dropped under `artifacts\tests\coreclr\<OS>.<arch>.<configuration>` folder.
 However, remember the root build script will not build the tests.
 The instructions for working with tests (building and running) are [in the testing doc](/docs/workflow/testing/coreclr/testing.md).
 * The build places logs in `artifacts\log` and these are useful when the build fails.
-* The build places all of its intermediate output in the `artifacts\obj\coreclr` directory, so if you remove that directory you can force a full rebuild.
+* The build places all of its intermediate output in the `artifacts\obj\coreclr` directory.

+If you want to force a full rebuild of the subsets you specified when calling the build script, pass the `-rebuild` flag to it, in addition to any other arguments you might require.

 ## Platform-Specific Instructions